kwedr/kchartgame/README.md

 # kchartgame

-This Project is futures game for TAIFEX.
+This project is a futures game for TAIFEX.